24wh1a0516-crypto/secure_snap/README.md

 - `MONGO_URI` to a production MongoDB instance such as MongoDB Atlas
 - `JWT_SECRET` to a strong private secret
 - CORS configuration in the backend
-- Static asset and upload storage strategy
+- Static asset and upload storage strategies

-## Author Notes

-This repository is suitable for:

-- college hackathon submissions
-- portfolio projects
-- full-stack learning projects
-- privacy and digital identity demo systems

 ## License